MENU

 VIETTI BAROLO BRUNATE DOCG

 Brunate is one of the most famous sections of the Barolo denomination, located in La Morra.
 Vietti's Barolo from this historic vineyard demonstrates elegance and finesse, with more fruit and a good weight on the palate.
+The 2019 vintage is made with organic grapes.

 VIETTI BAROLO CEREQUIO DOCG

 Of the great and historic geographical indications in the Barolo production area, Cerequio has always been at the very top of the territories of excellence.
 By allowing the distinctive features of this cru to lead the way, the winery was able to obtain a wine of rare elegance and balance.
 With an articulated and complex bouquet even when young, it expresses itself through a significant streak of tannins, supporting an enveloping and persistent structure.
+The 2019 vintage was made with organic grapes.

 VIETTI BAROLO LAZZARITO DOCG

 Located at a top of hill near Serralunga, the Lazzarito vineyard is a historic site long known for its fresh air and favorable exposition.
 Located in the Eastern part of the Barolo region, wines from this vineyard are known more for their “masculine” style - powerful and true to the territory.
+The 2019 vintage is made with organic grapes.

 VIETTI BAROLO MONVIGLIERO DOCG

 Although the historical records of the Langhe area have always singled out the terroir of the small village of Verduno as one of the most naturally suited to creating remarkable wine, it is only in the last decade that a dedicated narrative has begun to emerge.
 This has helped to increase the attention and interest shown in Monvigliero.
 The area boasts loose, light-coloured soil in which the Nebbiolo variety truly comes into its own in a unique way, requiring special winemaking methods (whole-bunch fermentation) to best express its inimitable character.
+The 2019 vintage was made with organic grapes

 VIETTI BAROLO RAVERA DOCG

 The Ravera vineyard is located in Novello and is known for producing wines with higher acidity, which results with a vibrancy and mid-weight on the palate.
 Extremely age-worthy, Vietti's Barolo Ravera is powerful, yet elegant.
+The 2019 vintage is made with organic grapes.

 VIETTI BAROLO ROCCHE DI CASTIGLIONE DOCG

 From the area of Castiglione Falletto, Rocche is arguably one of the best Grand Cru vineyard sites in the Barolo zone.
 The Vietti Barolo Rocche is known for its power, elegance and great potential for aging.
+With the 2019 vintage the wine is certified organic.

 VIETTI BAROLO RISERVA DOCG

-VIETTI BAROLO VILLERO RISERVA DOCG
+VIETTI BAROLO RISERVA VILLERO DOCG

-VIETTI “MASSERIA” RONCAGLIE BARBARESCO DOCG
+VIETTI BARBARESCO RONCAGLIE DOCG

 Though rightly considered a Barolo expert, Vietti produces top-quality wines from all over southern Piedmont, including Barolo’s friendly rival Barbaresco.
 This wine is from the single vineyard Roncaglie in the Barbaresco denomination.
 Roncaglie comes from the Latin word roncaleis, which was the name of a former Roman settlement and means "steep road."
 Besides being excellent in its own right, Vietti Barbaresco presents an extraordinary opportunity to taste this wine alongside a single-vineyard Barolo produced by the same winery under similar conditions in order to experience the two great Nebbiolo denominations with as few variables as possible.
+Previous to 2018, this wine was just called Masseria.
+With the 2020 vintage the word Masseria was removed from the label.

-VIETTI FREISA VIVACE LANGHE DOC
+VIETTI FREISA LANGHE DOC

 VIETTI MOSCATO D'ASTI DOCG